munsonbh/image-squisher/README.md

 ## How It Works

 1. **Scans** the specified folder for image files (recursively by default)
-2. **For each image:**
+2. **For each image (processed in parallel):**
+   - Skips files already in JXL or WebP format
-   - Converts to JPEG XL (lossless, highest compression) - if available
+   - Converts to JPEG XL and WebP **simultaneously** (lossless, optimized compression) - if available
-   - Converts to WebP (lossless, highest compression)
    - Compares file sizes of original, JPEG XL, and WebP
    - **Only keeps converted file if it's at least 5% smaller** (preserves originals for minimal gains)
    - Deletes temporary files
 3. **Reports** detailed statistics on compression results
 4. **Logs** all activity to `image-squisher.log` for troubleshooting

+### Performance Optimizations

+- **Parallel image processing**: Multiple images processed concurrently (default: CPU core count)
+- **Parallel format conversion**: JPEG XL and WebP conversions run simultaneously for each image
+- **Optimized compression settings**: Uses effort level 7 for JPEG XL and method 4 for WebP (faster than maximum with minimal size difference)
+- **Smart skipping**: Automatically skips files already in optimized formats

 ### Special Handling